dominiksalvet/limen-alpha/readme.md

 If you are curious how the machine code of Limen Alpha looks like, browse the [collection of such programs](sw).

+## Original Plan

+The original intention was to design and release also the following Limen processors.

+### Limen Beta

+* Optimized critical paths
+* Simple memory protection
+* Single core only
+* Improve simulation system

+### Limen Gamma

+* Six-stage pipelining
+* Cache included

 ## Useful Resources

 * [support.md](support.md) – questions, answers, help